Font Size :

 Before you start writing your CV, you need to decide on an appropriate CV format.

-If you have no major gaps in your employment or are still a , you should use a reverse-chronological CV.
+If you have no major gaps in your employment or are still a student, you should use a reverse-chronological CV.
 This CV format's defining feature is that it places your work experience section towards the top of the page, starting with your most recent work experience.

 However, if you've had periods of unemployment or feel that the skills you've developed throughout your life are more impressive than your work experience, you should use a skills-based CV format.